pistolshrimpgames/pistolshrimpgames.github.io/pages/simple/simple_faq.md

 ## Do you have any examples of stuff you’ve made?

 Yes!
 Check out our [content documentation]({% link pages/content/content.md %}).
-There is very primitive data meant for a beginner, and soon there will be much more complex data used for UQM2’s melee mode, which will eventually ship with the finished game.
+There is very primitive data meant for a beginner as well as much more complex data used for [UQM2](https://pistolshrimpgames.com/uqm2/)’s melee mode, which will eventually ship with the finished game.

 ## How do I add art, sounds, and VFX?